ArcGIS Blog

 Trace Tool

 When the data you need to extract is in a single network the export subnetwork tool is the obvious choice for flexibility and ease-of-use.
 You should use the trace tool when you need to extract or analyze data from your network using other criteria, like everything downstream of a certain device.
-The trace tool will query network features, perform basic network analysis, and output the results to JSON in memory or to a flat file.
+The trace tool will query network features, perform basic network analysis in memory, and output the results to JSON.
 This is one of the most powerful and challenging tools you can use to develop an interface because it requires a strong understanding of the network model.
 You must carefully design interfaces with scalability and performance in mind when using this tool, you can read more about this in the performance section of this article.

 Customer Information Systems (CIS) and GIS often share information about how a customer connects to the network.
 This information often includes information about the location of the meter as well as how and where the customer connects to the network.
 As the mappers edit the GIS this information will change and the only way to truly compare these two systems is by using traces to confirm the topology in the GIS matches the information in the CIS.
 Depending on how large your network is this would require tens or hundreds of thousands of traces every night.
 I describe several techniques below that will help you design your interface to scale and meet these challenges.